shathor/JShellStandalone/README.md

-# jshell-standalone
+# JShell Standalone
-Standalone JShell.
+JShell Standalone: Anything needed to run JShell independently is contained.
 The Java 9 runtime is included and compressed using the jlink tool.